All your ransomware questions answered here in our ultimate guide. Ontrack Australia is the market leader in recovering data from ransomware attacks.

 In some ransomware cases, the ransom demanded is often set at a point that it’s worth the attacker’s while, but low enough that it is often cheaper than a victim paying to reconstruct their lost data.
 Discounts are also sometimes offered if the victim pays within a certain timeframe e.g. 3 days.

 With that in mind, some companies are actually building up reserves of Bitcoin specifically for ransom payments.
-This is particularly being seen in the UK, where organizations seem more likely to pay ransoms.
+This is particularly being seen in the UK, where organisations seem more likely to pay ransoms.
 According to Gotham Sharma, managing director at Exeltek Consulting Group, “About a third of mid-sized British companies report having Bitcoin on hand to respond to ransomware emergencies when other options can’t be immediately exhausted.”

 What to do when you’re under a ransomware attack